Thamir-73/ideagnUpdated/source/_posts/definitions.md

 But you could pause & ask, why is it important to actually think about definitions, or at least stress in thinking about them, the way I do?

-Well, there is the intuitive answer that, the more you understand words the better the understanding you have over your arguments,
+Well, there is the intuitive answer that, the more you understand words the better the understanding you have over your arguments/ideas,

 but another hidden layer to it is that words tend to contain a lot of implicit assumptions within them.